patmejia/patimejia/README.md

 Expertise in web development, software engineering, machine learning, and data analytics.
 Skilled at exploring the connections between finance, food, soil, and microbiology.

-Contributing to Lasagna Love by setting up the backend using technologies such as Prisma, Node.js, Supabase, and REST API.
+Contributing with OSS at Lasagna Love by setting up backend technologies with GDI.
 At Chromatic Systems, supporting STEM education, research, databases, and health-related projects as a data engineer.
 Responsible for connecting XML feeds, validating streams, parsing data, and implementing NLP techniques.

 ## Recent Projects